h3h3h0h0/GeneticAlgo/README.md

 # GeneticAlgo
-A Java library for genetic algorithms.
+A simple, barebones Java library for genetic algorithms.
+Included in the repository is the library itself as well as a test example involving fitting polynomials.